KarthikMgOrg/happykart-ecom/README.md

 # happykart-ecom

 A scalable e-commerce application using MERN stack, microservices architecture, and Docker.
-Built on AWS
+Built on AWS Fargate.